Esri/arcgis-runtime-samples-android/kotlin/animate-images-with-image-overlay/README.md

-# Animate images with image overlay
+# animate images with Image overlay

 Animate a series of images with an image overlay.